Kash Heed

 Kash Heed (born November 1955) is a Canadian politician and former police officer.
 Since 2022, Heed has been a member of Richmond City Council.
-He previously served as a Member of the Legislative Assembly of British Columbia, representing the riding of Vancouver-Fraserview from 2009 to 2013.
-A member of the BC Liberal Party, from 2009 to 2010 he was the Minister of Public Safety and Solicitor General in the Campbell ministry.
+He previously served as a member of the Legislative Assembly of British Columbia, representing the riding of Vancouver-Fraserview as a member of the BC Liberal Party from 2009 to 2013.
+From 2009 to 2010, he was Minister of Public Safety and Solicitor General in the Campbell ministry.

-Before entering politics, he served on the Vancouver Police Department (VPD), reaching the rank of superintendent.
+Before entering politics, he served on the Vancouver Police Department, reaching the rank of superintendent.
 He then served as chief constable of the West Vancouver Police Department from 2007 to 2009, becoming the first Indo-Canadian police chief in Canada.

 Policing

-A resident of Richmond, British Columbia since 1965, Heed graduated from the B.C.
-Police Academy in 1979 and began his career as an officer with the VPD.
+A resident of Richmond, British Columbia, since 1965, Heed graduated from the British Columbia Police Academy in 1979 and began his career as an officer with the Vancouver Police Department (VPD).
 As an inspector he was commander of District 3, which corresponds to the southeast quadrant of Vancouver; he was in charge of the south part of Vancouver after becoming superintendent.
 Other roles in his career with the VPD have included heading the drug squad and Indo-Canadian gang task force, as well as implementing the department's COMPSTAT information technology system.

-In June 2007 he lost out to Deputy Chief Jim Chu for the position of Chief Constable of the VPD, but days later was appointed to that title in West Vancouver.
+In June 2007 he lost out to Deputy Chief Jim Chu for the position of chief constable of the VPD but, days later, was appointed to that title in West Vancouver.
 He led the West Vancouver Police Department for 19 months before resigning on February 23, 2009.
-During his time as Chief Constable, Heed advocated the creation of a regional police force to fight gang crime.
+During his time as chief constable, Heed advocated the creation of a regional police force to fight gang crime.

-He is a published author who also teaches criminology and criminal justice at two B.C. colleges.
+He is a published author who also teaches criminology and criminal justice at two BC colleges.